 Flying squirrels can have 3-5 babies at a time.
 They will leave urine stains and droppings that will smell up your house.
 Because they typically stick close to ventilation channels, their urine and feces can spread diseases more quickly throughout the home.
 If one dies, you will have an even greater odor problem on top of attracting insects and parasites to the carcass.

-- Give us a call and we’ll send one of our highly trained technicians to do a free inspection.
+- Give us a call and we’ll send one of our highly trained technicians to perform an inspection.

 - Once the nesting area has been located, we will set up one-way exit tunnels around the area.
 These tunnels will allow the squirrels to leave but bar them from re-entry.